 Before your conduct meeting, be sure to familiarize yourself with the Student Code of Conduct.
 There are a few sections to pay special attention to while preparing for your meeting.
 These include:

-The conduct listed below is prohibited, as are attempts to commit conduct prohibited by this code, and aiding or abetting.
+The conduct listed in the Student Code of Conduct is prohibited, as are attempts to engage in conduct prohibited by the code, and/or aiding or abetting in conduct prohibited by the code or CU Boulder policy.
 Prohibited conduct also includes conduct engaged in by electronic means, including, but not limited to, computers (such as with use of the internet for email or social media purposes), any type of phone (such as by calls, texts, instant messaging, or the internet), or any other means of electronic communication.
 These provisions should not be construed, and will not be enacted, to deny any student any rights protected by the United States and/or Colorado Constitution.
 Continue reading about prohibited conduct

 The following procedures will be used for the student conduct process.
 Continue reading about the conduct process